hankh95/nusy-product-team/docs-arch-redux-3/arch-vision-final-prompt.md

    3. Knowledge Graph & Memory Model
    4. Agents & Roles
    5. Reference Implementation Architecture (folders, services, flows)
+      - **MUST reference actual code paths and folder structures found in the repo**
+      - Document:
+        - Which folder structure to use (`santiago-pm/` as the canonical example for self-improvement artifacts)
+        - Which code implementations exist (`santiago_core/services/`, `expeditions/exp_036/`, `expeditions/exp_040/`, etc.)
+        - How existing in-memory Git and KG services should be integrated
+        - Migration path from current structure to target architecture
+        - What code should be preserved, what should be refactored, and what needs to be built
    6. Operational Architecture (CI/CD, eval, rollback, ethics)
    7. Change Log (Sources of Ideas)
 7. Include at least one Mermaid diagram for: